kneeble/staticwebsiteazure/content/posts/posts.md

 ## Welcome to My Personal Website!

 After months of planning and development, I'm thrilled to officially launch my personal website!
-This platform is dedicated to sharing my journey in **Technology**, as well as my insights, projects, and resources related to programming and technology.
+This platform is dedicated to sharing my journey in **technology**, as well as my insights, projects, and resources related to programming and technology.

-The site is built using **Hugo**, a powerful static site generator, hosted on **Azure**, and leveraging modern cloud infrastructure to keep everything running smoothly.
+The site is built using **hugo**, a powerful static site generator, hosted on **azure**, and leveraging modern cloud infrastructure to keep everything running smoothly.
 You can explore blog posts, project breakdowns, tutorials that dive into key topics, and from security threats to hands-on coding solutions.

 ### What You’ll Find Here